ministryofjustice/opg-lpa/README.md

 The package.json in the root of the repo has all of the required dev dependancies for Cypress.
 Add plugins to this as needed using `npm i <package-name> --saveDev`

+you have 2 options you can use:

+For general use  and for exploratory work you can just run:

+`
+cypress open
+`

+Alternatively, the makefile has a default command to point at the existing cypress tests, and will list them.

 Assuming that the dev stack has been already started using `make dc-up`, open a new terminal and run:

 ```bash